This is one of my favourites counties in England. There is so much to see and do if you like history.

 For specific activities and events, perhaps check out http://www.eastsussex.gov.uk/leisureandtourism/ almost 7 years ago

 Why not hop on the train to Lewes.
 It's on the edge of the Downs so take your walking boots with you.
 And a large wallet of cash to spend in the amazing antique shops and little boutiques.
-A trip to Lewes wouldn't be complete without a) lunch at Bill's and b) a drink in the very cosy, Lewes Arms pub. over 6 years ago
+A trip to Lewes wouldn't be complete without a) lunch at Bill's and b) a drink in the very cosy, Lewes Arms pub. almost 7 years ago